cloudfoundry/cf-for-k8s/docs/configuration/setup-ingress-certs-with-letsencrypt.md

 # Setup ingress certs with Lets Encrypt
+The following instructions will setup ingress certs with Lets Encrypt.
+You have the option of setting up certs before install or update an existing install with the new certs.

 ## Objective
 At the end of this setup, you and your users will be able to access CF CLI and CF APPs over HTTPS.